1 Chronicles 11 – David’s Reign and Mighty Men

-Now these were the heads of the mighty men whom David had, who strengthened themselves with him in his kingdom, with all Israel, to make him king, according to the word of the Lord concerning Israel.
+Now these were the heads of the mighty men whom David had, who strengthened themselves with him in his kingdom, with all Israel, to make him king, according to the word of the LORD concerning Israel.

 a.
 Now these were the heads of the mighty men whom David had: It’s important to understand that David was nothing without his mighty men, and they were nothing without him.
 He was their leader, but a leader is nothing without followers – and David had the mighty men to follow him.
-These men didn’t necessarily start as mighty men; many were some of the distressed, indebted, and discontent people who followed David at Adullam Cave (1 Samuel 22:1-2).
+These men didn’t necessarily start as mighty men; many were the distressed, indebted, and discontented people who followed David at Adullam Cave (1 Samuel 22:1-2).

 2. (11-14) Two of David’s mighty men.

 And this is the number of the mighty men whom David had: Jashobeam the son of a Hachmonite, chief of the captains; he had lifted up his spear against three hundred, killed by him at one time.
 After him was Eleazar the son of Dodo, the Ahohite, who was one of the three mighty men.
 He was with David at Pasdammim.
 Now there the Philistines were gathered for battle, and there was a piece of ground full of barley.
-And the people fled from the Philistines.
+So the people fled from the Philistines.
 But they stationed themselves in the middle of that field, defended it, and killed the Philistines.
-So the Lord brought about a great victory.
+So the LORD brought about a great victory.

 i.
 The fact that Jashobeam was a chief of the captains shows that he was a leader among leaders.
 This means that even leaders need leaders.
 Also, his victory alone was counted, showing that numbers are important, but they are not the only measure.

 b.
 After him was Eleazar the son of Dodo, the Ahohite: This man led a singular battle against a far more numerous foe, so much so that his hand was stuck to his sword (2 Samuel 23:10).